MR

 What Information Do Insurance Companies Collect?

-They may also ask about your mental health history, how much you drink, your drug history, your job and how dangerous it is, and your passion and hobbies.
-Some insurers may require a medical exam.
+• Lifestyle: They could ask about your mental health history, alcohol consumption, drug use, and even details about your job and hobbies.
+Some insurers might require a medical checkup.

 Final Thoughts on How Does Life Insurance Work